chuangzhu/nixos-xlnx/README.md

 }
 ```

 Vivado only knows your PL/PS configuration *inside the SoC*.
 Therefore, the generated device-tree may not suit your *board* configuration.
-If you used PetaLinux before, you know that frequently you need to override properties, add/delete nodes in DTSIs in a special directory.
+If you used PetaLinux before, you know that frequently you need to override properties, add/delete nodes with DTSIs in a special directory.
 In NixOS, we use device-tree overlays for that.
 Note that overlay DTSs are slightly different with a regular DTS:

 ```c
 /dts-v1/;